Luois45/cdrom/README.md

 This is a Go package that provides:

-* Functionality for ejecting the CD tray.
+* Functionality for ejecting & closing the CD tray.
 * The constants from `linux/cdrom.h`.

 [Online Documentation](https://godoc.org/github.com/xyproto/cdrom)